boxabirds/agent-tools/README.md

-# agent-tools
+# mcp-code-parser

-MCP client tools providing both Python package interface and MCP endpoint for various utilities.
-The initial implementation focuses on tree-sitter based code parsing with support for multiple programming languages.
+An opinionated MCP wrapper for tree-sitter that provides structured code parsing for AI agents.
+It exposes tree-sitter's powerful parsing capabilities through the Model Context Protocol, making it accessible to Claude Desktop, Cursor, Windsurf, and other MCP clients.

-## Why agent-tools?
+## Why mcp-code-parser?

 ### Why Parse Code Instead of Sending Raw Source?